luberda-molinet/FFImageLoading/README.md

 ## Features

-- Xamarin.iOS (min iOS 7), Xamarin.Android (min Android 4), Xamarin.Forms and Windows (WinRT, UWP, Silverlight) support
+- Xamarin.iOS (min iOS 7), Xamarin.Android (min Android 4), Xamarin.Forms and Windows (WinRT, UWP) support
 - Configurable disk and memory caching
 - Multiple image views using the same image source (url, path, resource) will use only one bitmap which is cached in memory (less memory usage)
 - Deduplication of similar download/load requests. *(If 100 similar requests arrive at same time then one real loading will be performed while 99 others will wait).*
 - Error and loading placeholders support
 - Images can be automatically downsampled to specified size (less memory usage)
 - Fluent API which is inspired by Picasso naming
-- WebP support
+- SVG & WebP support
 - Image loading Fade-In animations support
 - Can retry image downloads (RetryCount, RetryDelay)
 - On Android transparency is disabled by default (configurable).
 Saves 50% of memory